Ellariel/r-reproducible-research-pa2/pa2_template.md

 ---

 ## Synopsis
-In this analysis, we are trying to answer the following questions:
+In this analysis, we are trying to answer the following questions, based on weather events in USA from 1950-2011:

 1. Across the United States, which types of events are most harmful with respect to population health?

 2. Across the United States, which types of events have the greatest economic consequences?